compbiozurich/UZH-BIO392/course-results/2023/Meret Altorfer /M-Altorfer-questions-day-08.md

 ### Q8
 **What sets GangSTR apart from other STR genotyping tools?**
 GangSTR has different advantages over older methods.
 The major challenge is that expanded repeats are byond the read length of most NGS and therefore not profiled by older tools.
-The algorithm GangSTR  not only is useful for for genome-wide shgenotyping of short STRs but also for long ones.
+The algorithm GangSTR  not only is useful for for genome-wide genotyping of short STRs but also for long ones.
 Additionally it is faster and more accurate than other STR genotyping tools.

 ### Q9
 **What types of information does GangSTR use for STR genotyping?**

-Gangster extracts information from paired-end reads into a  single maximum likelihood framework capable oog genotyping normal length and expanded repeats.
+Gangster extracts information from paired-end read made with NGS into a  single maximum likelihood framework capable of genotyping normal length and expanded repeats.
+The genotype is then stored as a tuple 〈A, B〉, A and B being repeat lengths of the two alleles of an individual.
+There are four classes of paired-end reads:

+- enclosing read pairs (‘E’): consist of at least one read that contains the entire repetitive sequence plus non-repetitive flanking region on both ends
+- spanning read pairs (‘S’): originate from a fragment that completely spans the TR, such that each read maps on either end of the repeat
+- flanking read pairs (‘F’): contain a read that partially extends into the repetitive sequence of a read
+- fully repetitive read pairs (‘FRR’): contain at least one read consisting entirely of the TR motif